jack-toast/gladexa_gh/README.md

 }
 ```

-For our application, we only care about the following:
+For our application, we only really care about the following:

 ```json
 "intent": {